chenise-paquette/portfolio/README.md

 # **Chenise Summer Paquette**

-I am a female Canadian visual communicator with passion for conceptual and creative design.
-Born and rasied in Ottawa, Ontario.
-Educated at Algonquin College for Graphic Design.
-Expeirenced in illustration - interactive design - web design - photography - logo design.
+If you want someone with a different perspective, open mind and who thinks way outside the box.
+That’s me!
+That is my passion!
+That is my obsession!
+As a left-handed female Canadian designer, from Ottawa ON I enjoy exploring and adventuring into the deep realm of creative thinking and conceptual design.
+Educated at Algonquin College for Graphic Design I am experienced in illustration - interactive design - web design - photography - logo design.
+Adult swim I want to work for yoooooouuuuu !

 [Behance] (https://www.behance.net/chenisepaquette)
 [Instagram] (https://instagram.com/jumbochen_)